Putting California Jobs First

 $3 billion in the Sacramento region.

-The Assembly Republican proposal would generate both short and long-term funding to jumpstart these hundreds of backlogged projects across the state and create local jobs in these communities.
+The California Jobs First proposal would generate both short and long-term funding to jumpstart these hundreds of backlogged projects across the state and create local jobs in these communities.
+It would dedicate $11 billion in one-time funds and $1 billion annually for statewide transportation infrastructure projects.
+It is estimated that the GOP plan would create up to 108,000 jobs statewide and grow the economy by $140 billion.

-Assembly Republicans also want to ask voters to revote on the high-speed rail bond and rededicate $8.5 billion to state and local transportation projects (one-time funds).
+Assembly Bill 2650 (Conway) would let the voters revote on the high-speed rail bond and rededicate $8.5 billion to state and local transportation projects (one-time funds).
 When the high-speed rail bond passed, voters were falsely promised that taxpayers would only be responsible for one-third of the project costs.
 Yet, costs continue to skyrocket past original estimates and promises of funding from private investors and the federal government are uncertain at best.
-GOP lawmakers said that it’s time to go to the people again to see if these dollars are better spent on other transportation infrastructure needs.
+AB 2650 would let the people decide if these dollars are better spent on other transportation infrastructure needs.

 Q&A: Assembly Republican Transportation Infrastructure Plan